What is a Copy Writer?

 - Ad Copy Writer

-There were about 131,200 jobs for Copy Writer in 2016 (in the United States).
+In the United States, there were 131,200 jobs for Copy Writer in 2016.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,000 new jobs for Copy Writer by 2026.
-There will be an estimated 12,600 positions for Copy Writer per year.
+The BLS estimates 12,600 yearly job openings in this field.

 The states with the most job growth for Copy Writer are Utah, Washington, and Colorado.
 Watch out if you plan on working in Kansas, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.